ESG Litigation Guide

 All large companies whose registered offices are in the Netherlands (balance sheet value > €500 million) and whose shares, or depositary receipts for shares, have been admitted to trading on a multilateral trading facility or a comparable system.

-The Code contains principles and best practice provisions that regulate the relationship between the management board, the supervisory board and the general meeting/shareholders.
+The Code contains principles and best practice provisions that govern the relationship between the management board, the supervisory board and the general meeting/shareholders.
 Listed companies use the Code as a guide for setting up their governance structures and processes.
 In addition, the Code is a source of inspiration for many other companies and institutions that choose to apply the Code voluntarily.
 The principles and provisions are aimed at fulfilling responsibilities for long-term value creation, risk management, effective management and supervision, remuneration and the relationship with (the general meeting of) shareholders and stakeholders.
 The principles can be understood as broadly supported general views on good corporate governance.
 The principles have been elaborated in best practice provisions.
 These provisions contain standards for the conduct of directors, supervisory directors and shareholders.
 They reflect best practice and are an interpretation of the general principles of good corporate governance.

 Listed companies must render account for their compliance with the Code in their management report.
 Based on the ‘comply-or-explain’ principle, the provisions of the Code must either be complied with by applying them or the reason for deviating from the relevant provisions must be explained.